-- Update the attributes (Table 164). - Click Apply Properties.
+- Update the attributes (Table 148). - Click Apply Properties.

-Table 164 Webpage Properties attributes
+Table 148 Webpage Properties attributes

 Attribute Meaning Web Properties View Summary and Status pages without login: If ticked (the default setting), users can view the Summary and Status web pages without entering a password.
 If not ticked, users must enter a password before viewing the Summary and Status pages.
 This is only effective if the System Administration Password has been set, see Change Password page on page 7-17.
 Disable Spectrum Expert (use old Spectrum Management): If not ticked (the default setting), the System Menu includes Spectrum Expert (not Spectrum Management).
 If ticked, the System Menu includes Spectrum Management (not Spectrum Expert).
 Distance Units Metric: Distances are displayed in kilometers or meters.
 Imperial: Distances are displayed in miles or feet.
 Use Long Integer Disabled: Long integers are displayed thus: 1234567.
 Comma Formatting Enabled: Long integers are displayed thus: 1,234,567.
 Transmitter Mute Control Disabled: Hides the Enable Transmission attribute.
-Enabled: Shows the Enable Transmission attribute (System Configuration page on page 6-39).
+Enabled: Shows the Enable Transmission attribute (System Configuration page on page 6-42).

 Attribute Meaning Transmitter Channels Control Disabled: Hides the Transmitter Channels attribute.
-Enabled: Shows the Transmitter Channels attribute (Wireless Configuration page on page 6-22, and System Configuration page on page 6-39).
+Enabled: Shows the Transmitter Channels attribute (Wireless Configuration page on page 6-24 and System Configuration page on page 6-42).
 Send HTTPS Close Only displayed when HTTPS is configured.
 Notify Alerts Controls whether or not the HTTPS server sends TLS Close Notify Alerts before it shuts down each socket.
 Disabled : TLS Close Notify Alerts are not sent before closing each socket.
-This is the default because these alerts can cause problems with some browsers (e.g. Internet Explorer) Enabled : TLS Close Notify Alerts are sent before closing each socket.
+This is the default because these alerts can cause problems with some browsers (e.g. Internet Explorer) Enabled: TLS Close Notify Alerts are sent before closing each socket.
 Auto Logout Period Only displayed if role-based user accounts are in use.
 Automatic logout period in minutes.
 If there is no user activity within this time, the user is required to log in again.
 Think this is only displayed when not using identity based user accounts.
-Browser Title By default, web browser tab titles display PTP 670 model, page title and IP address in the following format: "Cambium PTP 45670 - " & pageName & " (IP = " & ipAddress &")" To change the default text, enter simple text and optional variables (prefixed with a \$ character).
-The full list of variables is in Table 165.
+Browser Title By default, web browser tab titles display PTP 700 model, page title and IP address in the following format: "Cambium PTP 45700 - " & pageName & " (IP = " & ipAddress &")" To change the default text, enter simple text and optional variables (prefixed with a \$ character).
+The full list of variables is in Table 149.

-Table 165 Browser Title attribute variables
+Table 149 Browser Title attribute variables

-Variable Meaning \$siteName Site Name, as set in the System Configuration page (Table 148). \$linkName Link Name, as set in the System Configuration page (Table 148). \$masterSlaveMode Master Slave Mode, as set in the Step 2: Wireless Configuration page (Table 144). \$ipAddress IP Address currently used to identify the ODU, either IPv4 or IPv6 Address, depending upon the setting of IP Address Label in the System Configuration page (Table 148): • IPv4: \$ipAddress = \$ipv4Address IPv6: \$ipAddress = \$ipv6Address (if not blank) or \$ipv6LinkLocalAddress \$ipv4Address IPv4 Address of the ODU, as set in the LAN Configuration page (Table 149). \$ipv6Address IPv6 Address of the ODU, as set in the LAN Configuration page (Table 149).

-Variable Meaning \$ipv6LinkLocalAddress IPv6 Auto Configured Link Local Address of the ODU.
-This cannot be updated, but it can be viewed in the LAN Configuration page (Table 149). \$sysName Sys Name for this SNMP managed node, as set in the Step 2: SNMP MIB-II System Objects page (Table 171). \$productName The product variant, for example Cambium PTP 670 .
-Not updateable. \$pageName Name of the page currently being browsed.
+Variable Meaning \$groupID \$ipAddress IP Address currently used to identify the ODU, either IPv4 or IPv6 Address, depending upon the setting of IP Address Label in the System Configuration page (Table 132): • IPv4: \$ipAddress = \$ipv4Address IPv6: \$ipAddress = \$ipv6Address (if not blank) or \$ipv6LinkLocalAddress \$ipv4Address IPv4 Address of the ODU, as set in the LAN Configuration page (Table 133). \$ipv6Address IPv6 Address of the ODU, as set in the LAN Configuration page (Table 133). \$ipv6LinkLocalAddress IPv6 Auto Configured Link Local Address of the ODU.
+This cannot be updated, but it can be viewed in the LAN Configuration page (Table 133). \$linkName Link Name, as set in the System Configuration page (Table 132).